csarvi/mat4376/blog/README.md

 Make sure this script is in your current working directory.
 By running the code above, you should get a "Not Found" message, which is fine since your page has no layout.
 We need to populate the `ui` with something.

 If you app grows on complexity, it is often a good idea to treat these three elements in separate scripts --this how I structured the scripts on this repo.
-In this case, three separate scripts are created: `ui.R`, `server.R` and `app.R`.
-Make sure these scripts are located in your current working directory. `ui.R` and `server.R` obey the same structure as shown above except that you don't need `shiny::sinyApp(...)` anymore.
+In this case, three separate scripts are created: [`ui.R`](https://github.com/jdemello/mat4376/tree/master/blog/ui.R), [`server.R`](https://github.com/jdemello/mat4376/tree/master/blog/server.R) and [`app.R`](https://github.com/jdemello/mat4376/tree/master/blog/app.R).
+Make sure these scripts are located in your current working directory. `ui.R` and `server.R` have the same structure as shown above except that you don't need `shiny::sinyApp(...)` anymore.
 Instead, `app.R` contains one line: `shiny::runApp(launch.browser=T)`.
 Executing `app.R` starts the app.

 #### Designing your `ui`